 D 23 Aug 1977 Ingersoll Once again another cousin to cousin marriage.
 Oscar's grandfather on his mother's side was John Elliott.
 John was Ethel's grandmother's brother.
 Oscar and Ethel's great grandparents were patriarch and matriarch John and Mary Elliott.
+He was president of the local Y men's club and a member of the Ingersoll recreational organization in 1949.
 A PRETTY JUNE WEDDING At twelve o'clock, noon on Wednesday a pretty, June wedding was solemnized at "Fairview Farm", West Oxford [township], when Miss Ethel Maude, second daughter of Mr. and Mrs. John Prouse, was married to Mr. Oscar Bailey, son of Mr. and Mrs. A. Bailey, Ingersoll.
 The ceremony was performed by the Rev. J. E. Hughson, pastor of King Street Methodist church in the presence of about sixty guests.
 Mr. and Mrs. Bailey left in the evening for a bridal trip to Toronto, the bride travelling in a smart tailored suit of navy sedan cloth.
 The Tribune joins with the happy couple's many friends in wishing them an exceedingly happy and prosperous wedded life.
 On returning, Mr. and Mrs. Bailey will take up their residence on King Street East.